jogo/mustached-bear/README.md

 Usage
 -----

+Install requirements:

+  $ pip -r requirements.txt

-Just run in the directory where you wish to keep your repos
+Just run in the directory where you wish to keep your repos:

   $ ./update